 -

-Opening Day & Closing Day Ceremonies Committee (Spring season only)
+Opening Day & Closing Day Ceremonies Coordinator (Spring season only)

 Snack Bar

 The main duties when working in the Snack Bar are taking orders, delivering orders, and taking payment.
 You are NOT required to work the grill!
 You can choose to volunteer during your child’s game or at another time.
-All signups are done on the NWLL website using Dibs.
-Because volunteering in the Snack Bar requires handling money, children under the age of 16 are not allowed to volunteer.
+Because volunteering in the snack bar requires handling money, children under the age of 16 are not allowed to volunteer.

-A note about opting out.
-You may choose to opt-out of Snack Bar duty during registration for a $150 fee.
+You may choose to opt-out of snack bar duty during registration for a fee.
 Please note that this fee is separate from the opt-out for volunteering for your team and is only available during the registration process.
-If you do not sign up to work at the Snack Bar or if you no-show to your Snack Bar shift, a $350 fee will be added to your child’s registration for the following season.
+If you do not sign up to work at the snack bar or if you no-show to your snack bar shift, a fee will be added to your child’s registration for the following season.

-A note about NWLL’s Snack Bar.
-Our Snack Bar provider is Lima’s Peruvian Chicken Grill, owned and operated by a long-time NWLL family.
-The NWLL Snack Bar is known across District 55 for its amazing chicken sandwiches.
-Families from other leagues and families whose kids have aged out of NWLL often visit Hick’s Canyon on Friday Nights to enjoy Peruvian Chicken from Lima’s and Little League baseball.
-While NWLL Snack Bar is largely a labor of love, Lima’s contributes a portion of the profits back to the League every season.
-Without volunteers, NWLL would not be able to provide Snack Bar services to our families.
-If you have questions about NWLL Snack Bar or the volunteer requirement, please reach out to the VP of Volunteer Operations at [email protected].
+Our snack bar provider is Lima’s Peruvian Chicken Grill, owned and operated by a longtime NWLL family.
+The NWLL snack bar is known across District 55 for its amazing chicken sandwiches and chicken nachos.
+While NWLL snack bar is largely a labor of love, Lima’s contributes a portion of the profits back to the League every season.
+Without volunteers, NWLL would not be able to provide snack bar services to our families.

 Spring Season